eriket0107/to_do_list/README.md

 # To Do List
-Project to learn typescript and practice React and CSS concepts and techniques;
+Developed to learn typescript and practice React and CSS concepts and techniques;

+## From Rocketseat Ignite class 01